A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Hypergame Theory in Multi-Agent Systems

 \subsubsection{Hypergame Integration Methodology}

-During the paper selection process, we have already selected a subset of papers that satisfy the agent compatibility criteria.
+During the paper selection process, we have already selected a subset of papers that meet the agent-compatibility criteria.
 We then further classified these works based on the practicality of their proposed implementation, as follows.

 \begin{itemize} \item \textbf{Theoretical} works that extend or use hypergame theory in an application domain relying on agency.
 While these works do not entail a runnable system or dynamic experiments, an applicable algorithmic description and/or a practical case is provided. \item \textbf{Experimental} works entail hypergame-based applications that implement an experimental setting and use empirical evidence to prove or evaluate the effects of hypergame-based approaches. \item \textbf{Practical} applications encapsulate works that implement hypergame frameworks that are deployable and are tested in realistic simulations and real-life inspired settings. \end{itemize}